I have a vision. As Co-Founder of Anthetic Therapy, I want every person who walks through our doors to then walk out knowing three things:

 Then we had to part to return to our homes 2,000 miles apart.
 But his teaching me proceeded in earnest as we began to write love letters to each other.
 In an early letter, he wrote, “There is something that I can give you which will indeed strengthen you.
 It is the concepts, principles, and skills I have developed in my work.
 They are designed expressly to give people strength and structure to handle very deep, very intense feelings.”

 I spent the next 22 years mastering those concepts, principles, and skills.
 Yes, Dr. James Elliott continued as my mentor.
 And yes, he also became my husband.
 Through our work together as co-therapists and co-directors of Anthetic Therapy Center, I learned to teach individuals and couples those same concepts and skills.
 In 2000, we published Disarming Your Inner Critic, our book that lays out in detail these skills.
 Until Jim’s death in May 2011, we published our ideas in professional journals, presented at dozens of conferences, appeared on NPR, and on KLFY TV-10, and were featured in newspapers and magazines (Modern Bride, Good Housekeeping, Boston Herald, and Web MD).
+After Jim’s passing, I continued to bring to print even more of our ideas: The Kickass Guide to Happily Ever After; Hearts Entwined: The Love Letters of Therapist-Soulmates, Kathryn Elliott & James Elliott; and Creating Optimal Relationships: Use of the Voltage Concept with Couples.

 The two most important things I received from Jim and that he brought to the world – and these are things you can’t get anywhere else – are: